Best practices for row-level security in BigQuery

 Restrict user permissions to limit side-channel attacks

 A side-channel attack is a security attack based on information gained from the system itself.
-An attacker with broader permissions than necessary could learn sensitive data through observing or searching through billing, logging, or system messages.
+An attacker with broader permissions than necessary can more easily mount side-channel attacks, and learn sensitive data by observing or searching billing, logging, or system messages.

 To mitigate such opportunities, BigQuery hides sensitive statistics on all queries against tables with row-level security.
 These sensitive statistics include the number of bytes and partitions processed, the number of bytes billed, and the query plan stages.

 We recommend that admins should refrain from granting the following permissions to users who should only see filtered data, to avoid giving access to sensitive data.

 |Project Owner or Project Creator role||Project owners can view bytes processed and related data in audit logs.
 Project creators can create new projects for which they are the owner, and view billing and audit logs.|

 |BigQuery Data Edit, Owner, or Viewer roles||View error messages on queries.|

 |BigQuery Stackdriver Metrics Monitoring Viewer roles||View metrics on queries, including bytes processed and related data.|